25 years of ecommerce growth expertise

 THAT'S NICE DEARWHAT DO YOU DO NOW?

-My clients are in 1 of 3 situations.
+My clients are in 1 of 4 situations.
+Typically brands, startup or established, with ecommerce revenues under £1m.

-- they are makers of premium products and are highly focused on acquisition.
-They’ve reached the point where growth begins to stall and are looking for advice that will fuel conversion & retention for continued profitable growth.
+- they are makers of products, DTC brands, and are highly focused on acquisition.
+Smart advertising campaigns have done a great job to build traction.
+They've reached the point where growth begins to stall and are looking for advice that will fuel conversion for continued profitable growth.

-- they are working with aged technologies and strategies that require a swift kick into 2020.
-I’m there to guide them on the road to recovery.
+- they are b2b brands working with aged technologies and strategies that require a swift kick into 2023.
+I'm there to guide them on the road to customer conversion building and actioning a truly content-first growth strategy

 The role of the ecommerce marketer has changed significantly.
 It demands insight.
 It demands creativity.
 It demands focus.
 Blending creative copywriting skills, technologies, analytical insight and a defined growth process to grow sales more profitably.

 I work from my home office in the lovely village of Prestbury Cheshire here in the North West of England.
 Two kids.
 One beagle.
 My clients are scattered across the globe in a variety of industries.
-I’ve worked with over 280 ecommerce brands in a range of sectors.
-I have the continued privilege of travelling around the globe running workshops and speaking at conferences.
+I've worked with over 570 ecommerce brands in a range of sectors.
+When the pandemic is over, I hope to have the continued privilege of travelling around the globe running workshops and speaking at conferences sharing what I've learned so far.